Analyzing Controllability of Bilinear Systems on Symmetric Groups: Mapping Lie Brackets to Permutations: Interpreting Controllability of Systems on SO over Symmetric Groups

 result in a closed Lie algebra of dimension 4.
 Therefore, this system is not controllable.
 In addition, the controllable submanifold of the system in \eqref{eq:ex_so(5)_2} is the integral manifold corresponding to the involutive distribution, $\Delta={\rm span}\{\O_{12}X,\O_{23}X,\O_{13}X,\O_{45}X\}$, passing through the identity matrix $I$. \end{example}

 This simple example illustrates the necessity to compute all possible successive Lie brackets in order to inform uncontrollability of the system.
-In general, if a system on SO($n$) has a drift and $m$ controls with $m\leq n(n-1)/2$, then one needs to compute Lie brackets up to $\sum_{k=1}^{m+1}m(m+1)^k/2=(m+1)[(m+1)^{m+1}-1]/2$ times, and each bracket operation has complexity $O(n^3)$.
+In general, if a system on SO($n$) has a drift and $m$ controls with $m\leq n(n-1)/2$, then one needs to compute Lie brackets up to $(m+1)[(m+1)^{m+1}-1]/2$ times.
+This can be seen by induction on $k$, the order of iterated Lie brackets, as follows.
+For $k=1$, the number of the first-order Lie brackets is ${m+1\choose 2}$, since every Lie bracket involves two of the $m+1$ vector fields.
+For $k=2$, the second-order Lie brackets are the Lie brackets of these ${m+1\choose 2}$ first-order vector fields and the $m+1$ vector fields governing the system dynamics, and hence the number of the second-order Lie brackets is ${m+1\choose 2}(m+1)$.
+By induction, the total number of Lie brackets needed to be computed for the examination of LARC is $\sum_{i=1}^{m+1}{m+1\choose 2}(m+1)^{i-1}=\sum_{i=1}^{m+1}m(m+1)^i/2=(m + 1)[(m + 1)^{m+1}-1]/2$, and each bracket operation has complexity $O(n^3)$.
 In addition, applying the LARC also involves the examination of linearly independence, which requires Gaussian elimination with complexity $O(n^3)$ as well.
 Therefore, the application of LARC is computationally expensive for large $n$ and $m$.

 In the following, we present a new notion for analyzing controllability of systems on SO($n$) in terms of the length of permutation cycles on the symmetric group $S_n$.